vaadin/bookstore-example/README.md

 - creating a production mode war
   - run `mvn package -Pproduction` in the ui module or in the parent module
 - running in production mode
-  - run `mvn jetty:run-exploded` in ui module
+  - run `mvn jetty:run -Pproduction` in ui module
   - open http://localhost:8080/

 ### Branching information:
-* `master` the latest version of the starter, using latest platform snapshot
+* `master` the latest version of the starter, using the latest platform version
 * `v10` the version for Vaadin 10
 * `v11` the version for Vaadin 11
 * `v12` the version for Vaadin 12